xavsln/DockChain/README.md

 # To use the dApp with deployed Smart Contract on Goerli

-_Note: you need first to make sure that the address set in BoatRegistry.js is the one where Smart Contract deployed on local Goerli._
+_Note: you need first to make sure that the address set in BoatRegistry.js is the one where Smart Contract deployed on Goerli._

 A deployed version of the Smart Contract is already deployed on Goerli Ethereum Testnet at the following address: